Great Britain Martial Arts Team

 Area Coach - Ash Simonds

-Area Coach - Bethany Jones
+Area Coach - Jackie Merricks

 Ash's first involvement with the GBMAT was way back in 2015, when he had athletes from his club selected for the GBMAT Team that took part in the 2015 World Martial Arts Games in Norwich.
 After a few years away, focusing on his career, Ash is back with avengeance after switching careers and making Martial Arts his full time passion.
 Ash w